THE SALVATION ARMY OF LOUISVILLE – THROUGH THE YEARS

 In wartime, The Salvation Army provided “huts” for the servicemen with wholesome fellowship and conveniences such as refreshments, recreation and guest rooms for visiting family.
 The first hut in the United States was opened in Louisville at a base that housed 45,000 men.

 On January 27, 1927, Louisville became the headquarters to oversee the work of The Salvation Army in Kentucky and Tennessee.
 It came under the jurisdiction of the newly formed Southern Territory with its center of operation in Atlanta, Georgia.
-The offices for the new Louisville Divisional Headquarters were housed in the building on Chestnut Street.
+The offices for the new Louisville Divisional Headquarters were housed in the building on Chestnut St.

 A shelter for the homeless opened in 1961, located at 831 South Brook Street.
 In the years immediately following, other buildings were acquired where the “Center of Hope” and Transitional Housing offices stood providing services to the community.